-Steve Karbowski '93 enters his 15th season as head women's soccer coach at Siena College.
-The winningest coach in program history, Karbowski led the Saints to the program's first-ever MAAC Tournament Championship and NCAA Women's College Cup Appearance in 2010.
+Steve Karbowski '93 enters his 19th season as head women's soccer coach at Siena College.
+The winningest coach in program history, Karbowski has led the Saints to the program's first two MAAC Tournament Championships and NCAA Tournament appearances over the past seven seasons (2010, 2015).

-In his first 14 years at the helm, Karbowski has guided the Saints to eight MAAC Tournament Appearances, six seasons of 10 or more wins and .500 or better records in eight of the past 10 years.
-Additionally, he led the Saints to 15 straight home wins from 2009-11 and 20 consecutive non-conference home wins from 2007-12.
+In his first 18 years at the helm, Karbowski has guided the Saints to 12 MAAC Tournament appearances, eight seasons of 10 or more wins, and .500 or better records in 12 of the past 14 years.
+Additionally, he led the Saints to 15 straight home wins from 2009-11 and 20 consecutive non-conference home victories from 2007-12.

-The program has reached new heights recently as the Saints posted the three winningest seasons in program history between 2008-10 en route to an impressive 42-11-4 (.772) record culminating in the program's first MAAC Championship and NCAA Appearance in 2010.
+The program first reached unprecedented heights from 2008-10, posting the three winningest seasons in program history en route to an impressive 42-11-4 (.772) record culminating in the program's first MAAC Championship and NCAA Appearance in 2010.

 The 2010 season was an historic year for Karbowski and the program as the Saints' set a program single-season record for wins and finished one victory shy of the MAAC record with an impressive 17-4-0 mark including a 6-3-0 record in the MAAC.